thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 ##### Colton:

-- As a user who enjoys relaxing online games, I want a convenient, easy-to-use pixel art interface, so that I may play and compete optimally.
+- As a user who enjoys relaxing online games, I want the sign in pop up screen for my games to be easy to use and almost instant, so that I may sign in quickly and play in a complete, optimized way.
-    - Priority: 5
+    - Priority: 4
     - Estimation: 5 Hours
-- As a user who plays multiplayer games, I want a few different strategic game modes, so that I may play with others in fun and interesting ways.
+- As a user who plays multiplayer games, I want a few different strategic game modes including a competitive one amongst others, so that I may play competitively if I want, or in a different strategic manner if I feel inclined.
     - Priority: 3
     - Estimation: 4 Hours